Do one or both – a gentle path along the river and a quick hike up an historic road.

 - Begin at Wilson’s Landing.
 This town-owned public river access area is named for Wilson Fullington, one of a family of riverfront farmers who worked this fertile land with its ample gambrel dairy barn.
 That property and 2.4 acres of land are now owned by the Friends of Hanover Crew.

 - Before starting your hike, walk to the water’s edge.
 From here, you enjoy a splendid view up the mighty Connecticut, the largest river in New England.
 This area is the scene of many regional crew races on the flat water impounded by Wilder Dam, a few miles downstream.
-Flat-topped Smarts Mountain in Lyme appears on the horizon to the N. The Hanover Conservation Commission recently led an extensive effort to improve the public boat landing here, adding picnic tables, comfortable benches, a dock, improved boat launch, and timber-framed information kiosk.
+When leaves are off the trees, flat-topped Smarts Mountain in Lyme appears on the horizon to the N. The Hanover Conservation Commission recently led an extensive effort to improve the public boat landing here, adding picnic tables, comfortable benches, a dock, improved boat launch, and timber-framed information kiosk.